Skip to Main Content

 But people today expect more than mass communications and one-size-fits-all experiences; they want more personalized, targeted messages.
 In fact, 73% of people report they’re more likely to be repeat customers if a for-profit brand offers personalized experiences.

 You can apply that same lesson to your membership program by using every contact as an opportunity to improve your relationship with your supporters.
-Here are six membership retention strategies that do just that.
+Here are 9 membership retention strategies that do just that.

 1. Use Your Connections Strategically